TNTurnerLab/CNPI/README.md

     usage: CNPI_plotting.py -f FILE -r REFERENCE [-w MINWINDOW] [-i WINDOWBUFFER] [-se SELECTCHRM] [-start STARTPOS] [-stop STOPPOS] [-gstat GSTAT_TXT] [-p [file1 [file2]]] [-h]

+# Individual-level Copy Number Scores (ICNS scoring)

+Python program that scores individuals based on normal copy number percentile distributions.
+It assigns scores to regions within an individual's Genotype.txt file that show abnormally high or low copy number values.
+A score of 2 is given to regions significantly below the normal percentile range, while a score of 1 is given to regions significantly above it.
+The program provides both per-region and per-chromosome scoring breakdowns to help identify abnormal genomic areas and distinguish affected chromosomes.

+## Usage

+### Ran As:
+    python3 ICNS_Functions.py [Create_Scoring] or [CreatingGenePercentiles] or [CN_GeneMatrix]

+### Possible Commands:
+CN_GeneMatrix: Function for concatonation Copy Number Average Scores from Genotype.txt files that can later be used for making Percentile Values

+    -g reference: Genotype.txt file to be fed into Copy Number Average Matrix -c condition: For naming CN Matrix

+CreatingGenePercentiles: Finding Percentiles of regions within Copy Number Matrix file

+    -g reference: Matrix of Copy Number average data for creating CN percentiles -c condition: For naming CN percentile file

+Create_Scoring: Function that scores individuals based upon region Copy Number Percentile files.

+    -d distribution_percentiles: File created from the CreatingGenePercentiles function.
+Copy Number percentiles of regions -t testing_data: Genotype.txt file to create ICNS score for based off of Copy Number Percentiles file -o output: Providing a specific name for output files -m males: Adjusting Scoring for males for X and Y chromosomes -f females: Skipping scoring for Y chromosome in females -l deletion: Deletion cutoff value for scoring.
+Default is 1.5 -u duplication: Duplication cutoff value for scoring.
+Default is 2.5

 ## Dockers